Franz Brorsson

-Franz Denniz Brorsson (born 30 January 1996) is a Swedish professional footballer who plays as a centre back for Aris Limassol in the Cypriot First Division.
+Franz Denniz Brorsson (born 30 January 1996) is a Swedish professional footballer who plays as a centre-back for Cypriot First Division club APOEL.

 Club career

 Malmö FF

 On 19 December 2014 Brorsson signed a first team contract for two years on a youth basis with Malmö FF.
 Brorsson had previously made his competitive debut for the club in the Svenska Cupen match against IS Halmia on 15 November 2014.

 International career

-He made his debut for Sweden national football team on 8 January 2017 in a friendly against Ivory Coast.
+He made his debut for Sweden national team on 8 January 2017 in a friendly against Ivory Coast.

 Personal life

 Brorsson is named after the former German footballer Franz Beckenbauer.
 He is the son of former footballer Jonas Brorsson and brother of fellow footballer Freddie Brorsson.

+In January 2023, Brorsson, together with a friend, started a podcast which came under heavy criticism after the first episode featured the duo discussing "50 differences between men and women".